Water Licences, Transfers, and Allocation

-At first glance, the Battle River basin appears to be over allocated (more than 100 per cent); however, the basin contains a large license that returns most of the water that is initially diverted, allowing for nearly all of the water to be reused or passed downstream.
-This is more clearly illustrated in the second map showing the consumptive portion of allocations that are contained in licences.
-Like the Battle, in other basins the amount of water consumed can be significantly less than the total allocation – indicating a substantial return flow component expected after the water is used.
+At first glance, the Battle River basin appears to be over-allocated (more than 100 per cent); however, the basin contains a large license that returns most of the water that is initially diverted, allowing for nearly all of the water to be reused or passed downstream.
+This is more clearly illustrated in the second map, which shows the consumptive portion of allocations that are contained in licences.
+Like the Battle, the amount of water consumed in other basins can be significantly less than the total allocation – indicating a substantial return flow component expected after the water is used.

-Water allocation data are based on the water licences issued under the provincial Water Act.
-Flow data is collected by Alberta’s hydrometric monitoring network.
-This network consists of over 340 stations located throughout the province.
-Where the recorded flows are regulated or have large human consumption, the natural flows are reconstructed using sophisticated computations and flow models or “flow naturalization techniques”.
+Water allocation data is based on the water licences issued under the provincial Water Act.
+Flow data is collected by Alberta’s hydrometric monitoring network, which consists of over 340 stations located throughout the province.
+Where the recorded flows are regulated or have large human consumption, the natural flows are reconstructed using sophisticated computations and flow models, or “flow naturalization techniques”.

 A transfer can also occur where an approved water management plan or an Order of Cabinet provides for it.
-It’s important to note that licences can only be transferred if the licence is considered to be “in good standing.”
+It is important to note that licences can only be transferred if the licence is considered to be “in good standing.”
 This means the project described in the licence must explain all conditions and there must be no outstanding compliance issues.
-The government may apply up to a 10% holdback of the water in an allocation transfer for a water conservation objective (WCO.)
+The government may apply up to a 10 per cent holdback of the water in an allocation transfer for a water conservation objective (WCO.)

 Disclaimer of Accuracy of Data – Although the data found on the Alberta WaterPortal has been produced and processed from sources believed to be reliable, no warranty, expressed or implied, can be made regarding accuracy, adequacy, completeness, legality, reliability, or usefulness of any information.